Somajiguda: Hotels and hospitality

 Seven to three-star hotels such as The Park, Katriya hotel & towers, IK London and others are located in Somajiguda.
 Real estate is on the rise with newer structures coming up in this area.
-Apart from hotels, there are many service apartments for people looking to stay for long duration at affordable costs.

 Shopping and entertainment

-Somajiguda is also a well known shopping centre with big brands lined up at Somajiguda circle.

-Somajiguda has over 30 jewellery showrooms packed within a stretch of half a kilometre.
-It is a centre of jewellery shopping as gifting of gold to the bride by her parents obligatory in Hindu weddings.
+Somajiguda is also a shopping centre with brands lined up at Somajiguda circle, including over 30 jewellery showrooms within a stretch of half a kilometre.

 Food

 KFC, Pizza Hut, and Sanjos Donuts are located right next to the Necklace Road MMTS station.

-Amrutha Mall hosts Minerva Coffee Shop and Deccan Multi cuisine restaurant, which are excellent food joints and popular too.

-Irani restaurant Red Rose Hotel is near-by and easily accessible.
-Tung kein is a brilliant chinese restaurant, ideal for takeaways.
-The Palate, Annapurna tiffins, Bandhan sweets and chaat are great places to eat.

-Music

-The BOSE music store in the city is located there.

 Pubs and restaurants

 Headquarters is a popular rest-o-bar on Raj Bhavan Road.
 Aish, Aqua and Carbon are popular watering-hole(s) and restaurant(s) in The Park.